 Coal in Canada

-Canada may not have the largest coal reserves, but it happens to be the world's third largest exporter of metallurgical coal.
-With the world's 16th largest reserves, it produced 61 million tonnes of coal in 2017 and exported more than half of it.
+Canada may not have the largest coal reserves, but it happens to be the fourth-largest global exporter of metallurgical coal (used for steel making) and the sixteenth-largest producer in 2021.
+With the world's sixteenth-largest reserves, Canada produced 48 million tonnes of coal in 2021 and exported roughly three-fifths of that.

 Canadian Coal: Quick Facts

-- 3rd largest exporter of metallurgical coal in the world
+- Fourth-largest exporter of metallurgical coal in the world

-By value, Canada is the world's top exporter of softwood lumber and newsprint.
-In 2017, the forest sector contributed $24.6 billion to the national GDP and was responsible for nearly 210,000 direct jobs across the nation, with about 11,500 employees identifying as Indigenous.
+Canada is one of the world's top exporters of forestry products, which makes sense given it is home to the third-largest forested cover seen worldwide.
+In 2021, the forest sector contributed $34.8 billion to the national economy (gross domestic product) and was responsible for nearly 210,000 direct jobs across the nation with about 11,500 employees identifying as Indigenous.

-A majority of forest industry jobs are found in Quebec and Ontario at 52%.
-About 39% are found in the western provinces (British Columbia and Alberta, but mostly B.C.) and 9% are found in the Atlantic provinces.
+Most forest industry jobs are found in Quebec and Ontario (52%).
+About 39% exist in the Western provinces (British Columbia and Alberta, but mostly B.C.) while another 9% are in the Atlantic provinces.

 - Home to 30% of the world's forest area